Prepare for the LSAT

 Quiet Place to Test

-You can take the LSAT at home or in another quiet, well-lit, private space.
-Make sure the room has a strong and stable Internet connection and contains a table or desk.
+You can take the LSAT at home or in another quiet, well-lit, private room.
+Make sure the room has a strong and stable internet connection and contains a table or desk and a chair.

 Learn How to Prepare Your Testing Space